MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Int.api.md

 sys.core.lang.Int Floor
 =
 ## Brief
-Returns of the floor of a floating point value.
+Returns the floor of a floating point value.

 In the case of `sys.core.lang.Int` it returns the value itself and is included only for API compatibility when using templates.